-“African American Rhetorical Education and Epistolary Relations at the Holley School, 1868-1917” (forthcoming in Advances in the History of Rhetoric, last issue of 2018).
+“African American Rhetorical Education and Epistolary Relations at the Holley School, 1868-1917” (forthcoming in Advances in the History of Rhetoric, vol. 21, Dec.
+2018).

 This study establishes the Holley School as an important site of African American rhetorical education in the post-Civil War United States.
 Abolitionist Caroline F. Putnam was a white Northerner who, like countless other freedmen’s teachers, moved South after the War to teach formerly enslaved African Americans.
 Putnam’s educational work was remarkable, however, in that she taught rhetoric in service of racial justice and continued this work for almost 50 years.
 I argue she was able to sustain the Holley School through epistolary relations cultivated to persuade others to join in educating freedmen as well as support the school through donations.

-“‘Opulent Friendships,’ Rhetorical Emulation, and Belletristic Instruction at Leache-Wood Seminary” (accepted for inclusion in Women at Work: Rhetorics of Gender and Labor in the U.S., eds.
-David Gold and Jessica Enoch, under advance contract).
+“‘Opulent Friendships,’ Rhetorical Emulation, and Belletristic Instruction at Leache-Wood Seminary” (accepted for inclusion in Women at Work: Rhetorics of Gender and Labor in the U.S., edited by David Gold and Jessica Enoch, under contract with Southern Illinois University Press).

 This essay examines how the “opulent friendship” of two Southern white women, Irene Leache and Anna Wood, inflected their work as teachers at the Leache-Wood Seminary.
 The opulent friendship of these teachers was animated by an erotic of passionate admiration, intellectual stimulation, and rhetorical emulation.
 I argue this emulation not only fueled their relationship, but informed their work as teachers of rhetoric.
 Through belletristic instruction and their own example, they taught young women to emulate rhetorical models of what was “beautiful” and “best.”